unicode-org/icu4x/docs/style-guide.md

 use_locale_id(&"en_GB".into());
 ```

-Rust's lets you bind traits to existing system type (e.g. "str") for use within a module.
+Rust's lets you bind traits to existing system type (e.g. `str`) for use within a module.
 And importantly, it lets you expose a series to trait bindings that other people can opt into if they want.
 By implementing the generic [`From<&str>`](https://doc.rust-lang.org/std/convert/trait.From.html) trait on `LocaleId` to convert from a string to a locale ID, we also get the [`Into<Foo>`](https://doc.rust-lang.org/std/convert/trait.Into.html) trait implied on `&str` for free.

 ```